Beginning Anew Mindfulness Retreat

 4) Deeper Spiritual Connection

-Whether you are seeking to deepen your mindfulness practice, starting 2025 with serenity or simply craving a tranquil morning getaway, this Beginning Anew retreat will offer a transformative experience that will leave you feeling refreshed, recentered, and reconnected to the present moment.
+Whether you are seeking to deepen your mindfulness practice, starting 2026 with serenity or simply craving a tranquil morning getaway, our annual Beginning Anew retreat will offer a transformative experience that will leave you feeling refreshed, recentered, and reconnected to the present moment.

 In Summary & Registration